 This post probably should have been written a few days earlier, but better late than never.
-If you happen to find yourself in beautiful Guethary, France, check out the new Permanent Lightning “Tagging and Gliding” exhibit at Le Bar Basque.
-Permanent Lightning is the nom de ‘Gram of a talented Italian photographer named Daniele.
+If you happen to find yourself in beautiful Guethary, France, check out the new Permanent Lighting “Tagging and Gliding” exhibit at Le Bar Basque.
+Permanent Lighting is the nom de ‘Gram of a talented Italian photographer named Daniele.
 As longtime Shredderz by now know, this humble vintage surfboard blog keeps an eye peeled for anything Shawn Stussy-related.
 Stussy designed a bunch of collateral for the exhibit.

 Both fellows are definitely worth a follow on Instagram, where they have been sharing materials related to the show.
 “Tagging and Gliding” runs through September 1st, so if you’re local, be sure to check it out and report back.
 And, if like me, you’ll be chained to a cubicle when the show is running, content yourself with some previews below: